xufangda/CoronaVirusForecast/README.md

 # CoronaVirusForecast

+This is specifically simulated for the Netherland on 15 Mar 2020, trying to forecast the outbreak after strict measures being applied on 13 Mar

 Novice compartmental model with time-delay ODE, including incubation, quarantine, hospitalization, super spreader, quarantine leak, immunity, etc.

 The parameters for the COVID-19 are generally referenced from other papers